UKFELs/Paraffin/README.md

 in this directory to install as a Python package.
 The Python package `paraffin` will then be available for use in your own Python scripts or functions (see the supplied exemplar `fullConv.py` script for an example of use).

-## Beam matching/FEL FODO lattice routines:
+## Beam matching and focusing lattice routines:

 ### Top-level routine: